 “Cloud kitchens have the exclusivity to shut out the competition and primarily fuel the market”, says Abhimanyu Maheshwari, Founder- Zing Restaurants

 The restaurant space has witnessed a paradigm shift with changing dynamics and evolution of the food delivery restaurants.
-According to DataLabs, the projected market size of cloud kitchens is expected to reach $1.05 Bn by 2023.
+According to DataLabs, the projected market size of the cloud kitchen business is expected to reach $1.05 Bn by 2023.
 With immense growth opportunities and versatility, cloud kitchens are bringing a revolution in the restaurant industry.